NEW

 Alternate to British "Keep Calm and Carry On" poster.
 Keep Calm and Automate Security

 Symmetric keys remain within sidecars where they are built.
-They are never exposed in a key exchange.
+They are never exposed to theft of misuse in a key exchange.

-Workload trust is verified at each session by confirming two rotating workload credentials: the identity and secret.
+Workload identity trust is verified at each connection by confirming the rotating identity and secret.

 Technical FAQ